zowe/docs-site/docs/user-guide/api-mediation/api-mediation-onboard-overview.md

 - `/pets/{id}` - *Find pet by ID*.
 This endpoint returns a pet when 0 < ID <= 10.
 ID > 10 or when non-integers simulate API error conditions.

-Access http://localhost:8080/v2/pets/1 to get the following response:
+Access http://localhost:8080/v2/pets/1 to see what the REST API endpoint does.
+You should get the following response:

 ```json
 {